-Once you’ve paid for your funds, we recommend you withdraw it from the exchange and transfer it to your wallet as your coins will be a lot safer there.
+Once you’ve paid for your funds, we recommend you withdraw RVN coins from the exchange and transfer it to your wallet as your coins will be a lot safer there.

 How to trade Ravencoin – step-by-step guide

-You won’t need to bother setting up a wallet if you’re only thinking about trading on cryptocurrencies as you’ll be speculating on the value rather than buying to own.
+You won’t need to bother setting up a wallet if you’re only thinking about trading on cryptocurrencies as you’ll be speculating on the value rather than trying to buy Ravencoin and owning it.

 Step 1.
 Find a broker